 In the event that the School District would default on their G.O. bond principal and interest payments, the underwriter or beneficial owner may take actions (including court orders) to cause the School District to comply with its obligations, and the cost to the School District to perform its obligations would be paid solely from funds lawfully available for this purpose.

-Additional security is provided by the State of Georgia Intercept Program, for which in the event of default or untimely payments, pursuant to O.C.G.A. §20-2-170, the State Board will transfer amounts from any state appropriation to the Debt Service Account Custodian necessary for the payment of debt.
+Additional security is provided by the State of Georgia Intercept Program which allows for state appropriations entitled to the School District to be transferred to the Debt Service Account Custodian for the payment of debt.